How to Delete Services in Windows 11

 Think of Windows services as hidden apps running in the background.
 They handle important tasks like your network connection, security, and system updates.
 Sometimes, when you uninstall software, a ‘service’—a background process—doesn’t get fully removed.
 These leftover ‘orphaned services’ can hog your computer’s resources and cause problems.

-This guide shows you how to safely remove these services using the command prompt.
-This process requires administrative privileges and careful execution to avoid destabilizing your system.
-For example, trying to delete a critical service like the ‘Windows Update’ service could prevent your PC from getting important security patches.
+This guide explains how to safely remove Windows services using the command prompt.
+Removing a service requires administrative rights and careful steps to prevent system instability.
+For instance, deleting the 'Windows Update' service, a critical component, could stop your PC from receiving important security updates.

 You can delete Windows 11 services using Command Prompt or Registry Editor.
 Open Command Prompt as administrator and type `sc delete “ServiceName”`.
 Alternatively, open Registry Editor, navigate to 🗝️HKEY_LOCAL_MACHINESYSTEMCurrentControlSetServices, find the service folder, and delete it.